MalikpMorgan/Basketball-ML-Analysis-Tool/README.md

 # Basketball-ML-Analysis-Tool
 Basketball ML tool to analyze player behavior and offensive/defensive positioning

+note: this code is missing significant portions which mainly comprises of the data used to process as well as the roboflow and yolov8 setup code, which i hope to incoorperate soon to allow for running on local machines.

 # Screenshots